 The overall responsibilities are:

-- Remind parents of the importance of “VOLUNTEERISM” in Region 20 AYSO.
+• Remind parents of the importance of “VOLUNTEERISM” in Region 20 AYSO.
 It is their responsibility to contribute/participate to the team that their child is a part of.

-- Ensure at least one parent from EVERY family volunteers for a role (Referee, Chaperone, etc) on the team or the region.
+• Ensure at least one parent from EVERY family volunteers for a role (Referee, Chaperone, etc) on the team or the region.

-- Volunteer Referees are one of the most important elements of AYSO, and without them we can’t conduct the games in a Fair, Safe, and Fun manner.
-Instruct prospective volunteer referees to take the referee course appropriate for your age division.
+• RECRUIT Volunteer Referees; center referees and assistant referees are some of the most important volunteer roles in AYSO.
+Without them we can’t conduct the games.
+Instruct/coerce prospective parents to register as a volunteer, choose the referee role in their Volunteer Preferences, persuade them to take the referee training appropriate for your age division.
 The Region will offer courses and seminars to help prepare them for this important (and fun) role.
-Send them to the “Becoming a Referee” link and “Referee Training” link.
+Send them to the “Becoming a Referee” link.
+Any questions or need help?
+Contact Regional Referee Administrator at: rra@ayso20.org

-- Schedule (and alternate) parents to provide snacks, bring water and half-time refreshments for every game.
+• Schedule (and alternate) parents to provide snacks, bring water and half-time refreshments for every game.

-- Help the Coach with making sure the team has a Game Card printed up for each weekend game.
+• Help the Coach with making sure the team has a Game Card printed up for each weekend game.
 Here is a link to a great two-sided fillable Game Card.
 Be sure to print them on good stock (not flimsy or they get messed up in the Assistant Referee’s pocket).
 The Game Card is presented to the Referee before each game.

-- Liaison with the division commissioners regarding information the team may need to know.
+• Liaison with the division commissioners regarding information the team may need to know.

-- Organize an occasional after-game activity, the team awards and photos.
+• Organize an occasional after-game activity, the team awards and photos.

 SPECIFIC TEAM MANAGER RESPONSIBILITIES (BY WEEK)